 Aside from marches and physical demonstrations, opponents of the coup have stepped up their civil disobedience campaign by leaving rubbish at main traffic intersections.
 Pictures shared on social media show piles of rubbish piling up on the roads of Yangon, but the military have reportedly threatened deadly action if it continues.

-In early March, it was reported that around 1,700 people had been detained by the military and that a number of raids have taken place on campaign leaders and opposition activists.
-The UN’s Human Rights Office said that, of those detained, at least 85 are medical professionals and students, and seven were journalists.
+It’s been reported that around 10,600 people had been detained by the military since early March and that a number of raids have taken place on campaign leaders and opposition activists.
+The UN’s Human Rights Office said that, of those detained, nearly 100 are medical professionals and students, and 80 were journalists.

 On March 29, the Guardian reported that an estimated 3,000 had crossed from Myanmar into Thailand after air strikes began in areas populated predominantly by ethnic Karen people two days earlier.